 Education is an important way of extending the palliative care philosophy and approach to other healthcare settings, such as hospitals and nursing homes.
 An education department was formed in 1997 in order to develop courses and workshops for staff of other healthcare institutions, as well as staff of the hospice.

-In 1999, the hospice purchased the adjoining Walmer Villa.
+In 1999, St Francis Hospice Dublin purchased the adjoining Walmer Villa.
 This was restored and became Walmer Outpatient services, offering a range of services to patients living at home.
-Further expansion took place in 2002, when a new phase of building was completed, housing a new Hospice Day Care, Bereavement counseling and a Centre for Continuing Studies.
+Further expansion took place in 2002, when a new phase of building was completed, housing a larger Hospice Day Care, Bereavement counseling and a Centre for Continuing Studies.

 The need for a hospice to be provided for the people of Dublin north west was agreed a number of years ago.
 Blanchardstown was identified as an ideal location from which to serve the needs of Dublin north west and the government allocated a 6.8 acre site on the Abbotstown lands for the building of the hospice.
 The construction works were completed in April 2011.
-Together, St. Francis Hospice Raheny and Blanchardstown will provide greatly enhanced specialist palliative care services to the people in all areas of north Dublin.
+Together, St. Francis Hospice Raheny and Blanchardstown provide specialist palliative care services to the people in all areas of north Dublin and its immediate environs.

 St. Francis Hospice Blanchardstown is now fully open and providing services to patients in the Dublin north west area.
 The facilities include: